 What is it?

-Most people contract gonorrhea during sex.
+- Most people contract gonorrhea during sex.
 But pregnant women with gonorrhea can also pass the bacterium onto their babies.
-In babies, gonorrhea most commonly affects the eyes.

 Signs and symptoms of gonorrhea that affects the urethra in men include:

 - Pus-like discharge from the tip of the penis